Controllers

 }

-• The framework automatically passes the support\Request object to the controller, which can be used to obtain user input data (like get, post, header, cookie, etc.), see Request.
+• The framework will automatically pass the support\Request object to the controller, which can be used to get user input data (get, post, header, cookie, etc.), see Request.

 • The controller can return numbers, strings, or support\Response objects, but cannot return other types of data.